TomoBossi/playlist_yt/README.md

  - Q-E to go back/fast-forward 5 seconds
  - Spacebar to toggle pause
  - M to toggle mute
+ - R to toggle replay
- - R to toggle shuffle
+ - F to toggle shuffle
  - Any sequence of digits followed by Enter to jump to the track of specified index (modulo the playlist's length)

 script.js uses Google's Youtube IFrame API to play a fixed playlist of videos.